Exchange students leaving Finland

 - It is not recommended to send your scanned documents by email because of the EU General Data Protection Regulation (GDPR)

-If you have any questions regarding submitting your Finnish personal identity code, please contact the Student Affairs Office.
+If you have any questions about submitting your Finnish personal identity code, please contact the Student Affairs Office.

 I still do not have a Finnish personal identity code.
 What should I do?